resoltico/FTLLexEngine/docs/FUZZING_GUIDE.md

 ### Is it hanging?

-No. The default profile runs silently for ~2 minutes.
+No. The default profile runs silently and, depending on hardware, can take a long time to complete.
 Use verbose mode:
 ```bash
 ./scripts/fuzz.sh --verbose
 ```